Vibrational ladder-descending photostabilization of a weakly bound molecule: Quantum optimal control with a genetic algorithm: Results and Discussion

 Figure \ref{fig:MLD20} shows the population dynamics for the case where the initial level is $\upsilon=20$.
-Now, there appear notorious Rabi-like oscillations in the $\upsilon=16$ and $\upsilon=13$ populations, lasting for about 0.075 ns, although the LD nature of the process can still be appreciated.
-Such oscillations are complementary, indicating that the dynamics gets transiently stuck in this two-level system.
-The middle time of these transient oscillations is about $0.12$ ns $\approx\tau_0$, which is the time when the field amplitude is at its maximum.
+Now, complementary transient Rabi oscillations in the $\upsilon=16$ and $\upsilon=13$ populations, lasting for about 0.075 ns and with a middle time of about $0.12$ ns $\approx\tau_0$, are clearly exhibited, indicating that the dynamics get temporarily stuck in this two-level system, although the LD nature of the process can still be appreciated.
+This comes about because when the field frequency sweeps through the energy difference between those two levels the field amplitude is at its maximum, making the Rabi frequency sufficiently high for several oscillations to occur while the two levels are near resonance.
+Besides, the populations of the other levels are very small around this time, causing little interference.
 As this two-level system decays, the population of the target level rises to a final value of $p_{\upsilon=10}=30\%$, which amounts to an increase of only $5\%$ with respect to the OLD scheme.
 This happens because by the time the target level is reached, the field amplitude is already too low.
 The total population in the bound levels is 40\%.
 This case illustrates that the selection of the levels constituting the ladder is crucial for the efficiency of the MLD scheme.